puppetlabs/puppet-docs/source/pe/3.2/console_event-inspector.markdown

 Analyzing Changes and Failures
 -----

 Once the summary view has brought a group of events to your attention, you can use event inspector to analyze their root causes.
 Event inspector groups events into types based on their role in Puppet’s configuration code.
 Instead of taking a node-centric perspective on a deployment, event inspector takes a more holistic approach by adding the class and resource views.
-One way to think about this is to see the node as *where* an event takes place, while a class shows *what* was changed and a resource shows *how* that change came about.
+One way to think about this is to see the node as *where* an event takes place while a class shows *what* was changed, and a resource shows *how* that change came about.
 To see how this works in a practical sense, let's work through an example.

 Assume you are a sysadmin and Puppet developer for a large web commerce enterprise.
 While you were in a meeting, your team started rolling out a new deployment of web servers.
 In the summary pane's default initial classes view, you note that a failure has been logged for the `Testweb` class that you use for test configurations on new web server instances.